Michigan Probate and Estate Administration

 Michigan Probate & Estate Administration

 When a family member dies, the last thing your family wants is to get bogged down in estate details.
-At Mall Malisow & Cooney, our experienced Michigan Probate Lawyers and staff understand that this is a difficult time.
+At Mall Malisow & Cooney, our experienced Michigan probate lawyers and staff understand that this is a difficult time.
 We are here to handle the details so you don’t have to walk this road alone.

 After the death of a loved one, all of his or her possessions not jointly owned or without a beneficiary, become a part of his or her estate.
-Estate Administration is the process of collecting and managing the estate, paying any debts and taxes, and distributing the remaining property to the heirs of the estate.
+Estate administration is the process of collecting and managing the estate, paying any debts and taxes, and distributing the remaining property to the heirs of the estate.

-The heirs of your loved one’s estate are established within your loved one’s Will.
-If a Will was not made prior to death, the estate will be distributed to heirs according to the laws of Michigan, or the deceased loved one’s state of residence at the time of death.
+The heirs of your loved one’s estate are established within your loved one’s will.
+If a will was not made prior to death, the estate will be distributed to heirs according to the laws of Michigan, or the deceased loved one’s state of residence at the time of death.

-Without question, working with Probate Attorneys, like those at Mall Malisow & Cooney, or having such a professional as the executor, can avoid potential costly and problematic issues when it comes to Estate Administration.
+Without question, working with probate attorneys, like those at Mall Malisow & Cooney, or having such a professional as the executor, can avoid potential costly and problematic issues when it comes to estate administration.

 Duties of a Michigan Estate Administrator

-The duties of a Michigan Estate Administrator, also called an Executor, vary, depending on the Will’s complexity and the amount of property to be managed and distributed.
+The duties of a Michigan estate administrator, also called an executor, vary, depending on the will’s complexity and the amount of property to be managed and distributed.
 It is a legal and fiduciary obligation, and not to be taken lightly.
-Both the wishes of the deceased, as stipulated in the Will, and applicable state laws must be scrupulously followed.
+Both the wishes of the deceased, as stipulated in the will, and applicable state laws must be scrupulously followed.
 Some of the major duties include:

 • Locating & Cataloguing Estate Assets